craigwongva/gs-kibana/README.md

 certificates per week.

 The `certs` process will upload .pem files up to S3 (either `gsn-kibana` or `gsp-kibana`).

 Then use the below instructions to create new Kibana stacks (e.g. gsn-kibana-dev, gsp-kibana-prod) via CloudFormation.
 The new stack will replace the appropriate Route53 entries.
 The old stacks (e.g. gsn-qibana-dev, gsp-qibana-dev) can be deleted.

+## Installing Kibana/nginx

+Then use the below instructions to create new Kibana stacks (e.g. gsn-kibana-dev, gsp-kibana-prod) via CloudFormation.
+The new stack will replace the appropriate Route53 entries.
+The old stacks (e.g. gsn-qibana-dev, gsp-qibana-dev) can be deleted.